erc6551/reference/README.md

 **0.2.2**

-- Making examples' functions `virtual` so that the examples can be used as a base for more advanced contracts
+- Making examples' functions `virtual` and `public` so that the examples can be used as a base for more advanced contracts